What is accounts receivable?

 Credit – Invoicing – Payment – Cash Application – Collections

 The first step of the order-to-cash cycle is credit.
-It is the job of a credit professional to decide how much credit a customer will be granted.
+It is the job of a credit professional to decide how much credit to grant a customer.

-In order to determine how much credit to grant a customer, a credit professional will pull credit reports on the customer from the credit bureaus, consult the customer’s bank and ask other businesses about their experiences with the customer (these are referred to as trade reports).
+To determine how much credit to grant a customer, a credit professional will pull credit reports on the customer from the credit bureaus, consult the customer’s bank and ask other businesses about their experiences with the customer (referred to as trade reports).

-Once a good or service is delivered, accounts receivable professionals must now invoice the customer for the amount owed.
-This can be done in a variety of ways, either via a paper bill sent through the mail, or increasingly, through ePresentment or electronic billing.
-Electronic invoices include older formats such as faxes and phone (interactive voice response) and newer, more efficient formats like emailed bills and bills presented via portals.
+Once a company delivers a good or service, accounts receivable professionals must now invoice the customer for the amount owed.
+This may be either a paper bill sent through the mail, or increasingly, through ePresentment or electronic billing.
+Electronic invoices include older formats such as faxes and phone (interactive voice response).
+Newer, more efficient formats include emailed bills and bills presented via portals.

-Quickly and accurately generating invoices and delivering them to customers is important and time-sensitive work.
-The faster an invoice is presented to a customer, the faster they should pay and realize cash for the business.
+Quick generation of invoices and delivering them to customers is important and time-sensitive work.
+The faster a customer receives an invoice, the faster they should pay and realize cash for the business.

 Customers will try to pay their suppliers in the ways that are most convenient and beneficial to them.
 This may include paper checks, ACH payments, wire-transfers or virtual credit cards.

 There are costs and efforts associated with receiving each type of payment and businesses must balance honoring their customers’ payment preferences with their own interests.

 Once payments arrive via the various payment channels, cash must be “applied” to accounts.
 This means recognizing that a certain amount of cash has been received and marking an invoice as PAID.

 This is more complex than it seems.
 Companies can receive hundreds or thousands of payments each month.
 Cash Application specialists must then “match” cash received with invoices.